Blockfi Review: Pros & Cons, Fees, Security Examined

 Blockfi – Who is behind the platform

-BlockFi is New York based company with an official address at 201 Montgomery Street, Second Floor, Suite 263, Jersey City, New Jersey 07302.
+BlockFi is a New York-based company with an official address at 201 Montgomery Street, Second Floor, Suite 263, Jersey City, New Jersey 07302.

-BlockFi got investment support from a slew of well known investing firms including ConsenSys Ventures, Kenetic Capital, SoFi, Mike Novogratz’s Galaxy Digital, and Morgan Creek Capital.
+BlockFi got investment support from a slew of well-known investing firms including ConsenSys Ventures, Kenetic Capital, SoFi, Mike Novogratz’s Galaxy Digital, and Morgan Creek Capital (Morgan Creek was the driving force behind this, along with other notable investors such as Winklevoss Capital and CMT Digital).

 Founder & CEO, Zac Prince led business development teams at a broker-dealer company called Orchard Platform.